Skip to main content

 Queries

-See information about queries in Google BigQuery, including billed GBs, latency, and errors.
+See information about queries in Google BigQuery, including billed GBs, latency, errors, and query failures.

 Users